davidpagnon/Sports2D/README.md

 ```

 ```
-['config': "C", "path to a toml configuration file"],

-'video_input': ["i", "webcam, or video_path.mp4, or video1_path.avi video2_path.mp4 ...
-Beware that images won't be saved if paths contain non ASCII characters"], 'person_height': ["H", "height of the person in meters.
-1.70 if not specified"], 'load_trc': ["", "load trc file to avaid running pose estimation again. false if not specified"], 'compare': ["", "visually compare motion with trc file. false if not specified"], 'webcam_id': ["w", "webcam ID.
+'config': ["C", "path to a toml configuration file"], 'video_input': ["i", "webcam, or video_path.mp4, or video1_path.avi video2_path.mp4 ...
+Beware that images won't be saved if paths contain non ASCII characters"], 'px_to_m_person_height': ["H", "height of the person in meters.
+1.70 if not specified"], 'visible_side': ["", "front, back, left, right, auto, or none. 'front auto' if not specified.
+If 'auto', will be either left or right depending on the direction of the motion.
+If 'none', no IK for this person"], 'load_trc_px': ["", "load trc file to avaid running pose estimation again. false if not specified"], 'compare': ["", "visually compare motion with trc file. false if not specified"], 'webcam_id': ["w", "webcam ID.
 0 if not specified"], 'time_range': ["t", "start_time end_time.
 In seconds.
 Whole video if not specified. start_time1 end_time1 start_time2 end_time2 ... if multiple videos with different time ranges"],